gabrieleara/dev_environment/kernel/README.md

 The [devcontainer.json](devcontainer.json) file shows typical settings that I use on dev containers that use the image provided by the linked Dockerfile.

+The content of this directory should not be necessary if the prebuilt image is used.
+If using the Dockerfile to build the container from scratch, include the content of this directory in the `.devcontainer` directory in your project.

+Even when using the prebuild image like mentioned before, you can add scripts that are run during the container initialziation by placing them inside the '/opt/startup-scripts` folder inside the container.

+To run arbitrary commands inside this container, use the `docker run` with the `--cmd` option to pass the command and parameters.
+This is necessary because for reasons that I don't want to elaborate at this moment the container must use a custom entry point.
+To get a live shell use `--cmd bash`.